Coming off an antidepressant safely

 A taper is not a fixed schedule.
 It is a plan that can change in response to how it is going.

 If symptoms are hard, the answer is usually to slow down.
 That means smaller dose steps and more time between them.
-Liquid formulations can allow finer steps near the end, smaller than a tablet easily allows.
+Liquid formulations can allow finer steps near the end, smaller than a tablet easily allows, which can make the last stretch more manageable.
 The key thing is to tell the prescriber when the taper is difficult, because the plan can be adjusted.
 A difficult taper is a reason to slow down, not a reason to push through or give up.

 Choosing the right time